MSU-NatSci/DomainAccessibilityAudit/README.md

   slow down the audit.
 A short one (100 ms) might be sufficient for very fast websites, but might not be enough for slow ones.
 Experimenting might be the best way to choose a value.
+- How could I customize the application's header and footer ?
+  `client/src/Header.js` and `client/src/Footer.js` can be customized.
+  They are using the React JSX syntax.
+  When git is used, these files can be added to `.git/info/exclude` to avoid warnings when the application is updated.

 ## Current issues
 - Browsers and drivers might crash sometimes, resulting in scan errors, but the audit will recover and continue.